jfhbrook/tfmod/README.md

   - do them for bash too
 - [ ] Publish part 2 (pushing back because part 1 is way too big and I need a sensible milestone)
+  - [ ] Fix docstrings - a lot of them are out of date
   - [ ] Workflow DSL
     - In particular, a `Dependency` abc with `may`, `must` and `validate` methods
     - Possibly a type for `Callable[[], List[Action]]`
   - [ ] validate that provider is official/recognized
+    - This seems to be a requirement to publish to Hashicorp
   - [ ] validate directory name
   - [ ] validate module structure
     - <https://developer.hashicorp.com/terraform/language/modules/develop/structure>
   - [ ] validate on main branch
   - [ ] validate github remote
-  - [ ] open publish page (if module not available)
   - [ ] check if module is available through API
   - [ ] `-force` flag
+  - [ ] `-auto-approve` flag
-- [ ] unwise/update bug involving malformed directory
+- [ ] unwise/update bugs
-  - I somehow to got things in a state where tfmod was empty except for state files
+  - Somehow got in a state once where tfmod was empty except for state files
-  - that predictably broke a ton of stuff
 - [ ] config
   - needs so far kinda sorted by `gh` config and/or `git` config
     - git prefer https or ssh